NinoesJo/Person201/README.md

 ## Checklist

-Before you submit to Gradescope, check that you've done each of the following:
+Check that you've done each of the following:

 - Modify `Person201.java` by changing code in two places.
 - Verify that running `Person201Demo.java` matches the expected output after modifying `Person201.java`